 Can Hulu Compete with Netflix, Google, and Amazon?

-Streaming video is a tough business because three giant tech companies compete in the market.
+Streaming video is a tough business because three giant tech companies compete.

-Netflix (NFLX) dominates the market with 73.08 million U.S. subscribers and 167 million subscribers worldwide in the third quarter of 2020.
-Alphabet (GOOG) subsidiary YouTube had two billion users worldwide in May 2020, Statista estimates.
+Netflix (NFLX) dominates the market with 238.08 million subscribers worldwide in 2023.
+Alphabet (GOOG) subsidiary YouTube has two billion users worldwide.

-Amazon Prime had 112 million US subscribers in December 2019, Statista estimates.
-Amazon Primes give users access to Amazon’s streaming video service.
+Amazon Prime had 200 million US subscribers in January 2023; Amazon Prime gives users access to Amazon’s streaming video service.
 That makes Amazon (AMZN) a player in streaming video.

-I think there is a strong possibility Alphabet (GOOGL) will spin-off YouTube to avoid antitrust action in the United States.
+There is a strong possibility Alphabet (GOOGL) will spin off YouTube to avoid antitrust action in the United States.
 The US Justice Department and 11 state governments filed an antitrust lawsuit against Alphabet on October 20, 2020.

 If the Justice Department is successful, courts could break Alphabet up.
 That could lead to a YouTube initial public offering (IPO) and a popular new stock.

 Hulu and Disney’s success proves there is room for new competitors in the streaming market.
-Only time will tell if investors can make money from those competitors’ stocks.
+Only time will tell if investors can profit from competitors’ stocks.

 Disney (DIS) could be a good long-term value investment because of its stake in Hulu.